finmoorhouse/fin/src/writing/book-reviews.md

 In general I am a big fan of collecting together writing which is already free to read on the internet, and charging people to read the collection.
 By revealed preference this somehow makes me considerably more likely to read the writing, maybe because I like logging things in Goodreads.
 Someone should do this for Robin Hanson's best writing.

+### The Pattern on the Stone: The Simple Ideas that Make Computers Work

+William Daniel Hillis (1999) • &#9733;&#9733;&#9733;&#9733;&#9734; • Mar 23 • [Link to book ↗](https://www.goodreads.com/book/show/277658)

+Neat attempt to demystify how logic gates add up to web browsers and computer games.
+Plus some shallow overviews of quantum computing, cryptography, and parallel computing.
+More cursory than [Code: The Hidden Language of Computer Hardware and Software](https://www.goodreads.com/book/show/44882), which I enjoyed more.

 ### What's Our Problem?: A Self-Help Book for Societies

 Tim Urban (2023) • &#9733;&#9733;&#9733;&#9733;&#9734; • Feb 23 • [Link to book ↗](https://www.goodreads.com/book/show/102146148)